top of page

 Be Honest

 Let me know about any health issues you have.
 Whether it's high cholesterol, heart conditions, surgeries, or HIV, I know how to work with or around these medical conditions.
 In some cases, a massage may not be a good idea, and in that case, I will let you know.
+Keep in mind some medications can interfere with your blood pressure during a massage.

 muscular-sexy-torso-of-young-sporty-man-